jbrinkman/valkey-ai-tasks/README.md

 ### Local MCP Configuration

-To configure an AI agent to use the local MCP server, add the following to your `~/.codeium/windsurf/mcp_config.json` file:
+To configure an AI agent to use the local MCP server, add the following to your MCP configuration file (the exact file location depends on your AI Agent):

 #### Using SSE Transport (Default)

+> Note: The docker container should already be running.

 ```json
 {